nehamoopen/worcshop/README.md

 Anyone who would like to get started with an open and reproducible workflow, without dealing with a mountain of new tools and platforms.
-The workflow is written in R, but you do not need to have prior programming experience to join this workshop.
+The workshop uses R, but prior experience is not required.
 Having the motivation to step out of your comfort zone — and into a new one — is the most important prerequisite.

 <!--## Workshop dates
 - tbd-->

 ## Desired outcome

-The instructors will give an overview of the workflow and introduce its practical implementation, so that attendees will be able to get started on their own reproducible project by the end of the workshop.
+Attendees will be able to get started on their own open, reproducible project by the end of the workshop.

 ## Preparation